The Art of a Molten Chocolate Cake

 So there you have it!
 Give this simple, no-fuss chocolate lava cake a try, and we think you’ll be a member of team lava cake for life.

-Have you got a compelling recipe up your sleeve?
-Why not share them with the Kitchen Stories team and our hungry community!
-Simply send your recipe to email@example.com.
+Do you have a compelling recipe up your sleeve?
+Share it with the Kitchen Stories team and our hungry community by uploading it to our app!

 Published on July 23, 2018